ArminJo/Arduino-OpenWindowAlarm/README.md

 * After power-on, the **inactive settling time** is 5 minutes.
 If the board is getting colder during the settling time, 4:15 (or 8:30) minutes are added to avoid false alarms after power-on.

-* If you enable `DEBUG` by commenting out line 60, you can monitor the serial output with 115200 baud at P2 to see what is happening.
+* If you enable `DEBUG` by activating line 62, you can monitor the serial output with 115200 baud at P2 to see what is happening.

 # Revision History
 ### Version 1.3.1